viniciusmsousa/ml-pipes/README.md

 docker-compose up
 ```

-When you ran for the first time this should take a while, since it will build the docker image and then deploy the containers.
+When you run for the first time this should take a while, since it will build the docker image and then deploy the containers.
 If everything was done correctly, then you have acess in port 5000 the UI tracking and in 5001 the production model, but now serving each service as a separated container.